Farah Rumy

 Farah Rumy (/de/; born 28 December 1991) is a Sri Lankan-born Swiss politician, nurse and medical expert who currently serves on the National Council (Switzerland) for the Social Democratic Party since 2023.
 She previously served on the Cantonal Council of Solothurn between 2021 and 2023.

 Rumy has been an advocate for health and care industry related topics and is the first member of parliament of Sri Lankan descent.

 Early life and education

-Rumy was born 28 December 1991 in Colombo, Western Province, Sri Lanka, to Mohamed "Rumy" Mohideen, an IT systems expert, and Izfiya Rumy.
-She has a sister and a brother.
-Her Sri Lankan family name is Mohideen, however as often the case in western culture, her family adapted the call name of her father as family name.
+Rumy was born 28 December 1991 in Colombo, Western Province, Sri Lanka.

 Initially, she was schooled at Bishop's College, a private Anglican day and boarding school in Colombo.
 In 1998, aged six, she relocated to Switzerland with her family where she attended public school in Grenchen.
 After compulsory schooling, Rumy initially completed a nursing apprenticeship before studying for higher academic diplomas in the same field.

 Professional career

 Rumy worked as a nursing expert and interventional cardiology specialist in the cardiac catheterization laboratory.

 Rumy is co-president of the labor union for nursing staff in the Aargau-Solothurn section and works as a teacher at a vocational school.